Lalufu/p1-mqtt/README.md

 In addition the following fields are added:

-- a `p1mqtt_timestamp` field is added, containing the time the measurement was taken.
+- a `p1mqtt_telegram_timestamp` field is added, containing the time the measurement was taken.
 This information is contained in the P1 telegram, and relies on the clock in the meter.
 Note that not all meters update values at the same frequency that telegrams are sent, multiple subsequent telegrams might contain the same timestamp and readings.

+- a `p1mqtt_collector_timestamp` field is added, containing the time the measurement was taken.
+This information is taken from the clock of the machine running p1-mqtt, and might be different from the time in `p1mqtt_telegram_timestamp`.

+- a `p1mqtt_timestamp` field is added, containing either of the `p1mqtt_telegram_timestamp` and `p1mqtt_collector_timestamp` values.
+  The value chosed depends on the `--prefer-local-timestamp` command line argument.
+For easier management this is the value that should be used as the authoritative time stamp in further processing of the data.

 - a `p1mqtt_device_id` field is added, containing the serial number of the meter that this set of measurements belongs to.